32 things to do on Tamborine Mountain

 Scarecrows line the roads on Mount Tamborine during the annual Scarecrow Festival.
 Creativity runs wild with some of the displays – with everything from quite literally scary crows to nativity scenes a la scarecrows.
 We dare you to not get If I Only Had A Brain stuck in your head.

-31. Tuck into some street food
+31. Tuck into some local producer

 Take a bit of the mountain with you and grab some local produce and deli delights on your way home from the Vintage Pickle on Main St.